 - How much does your baby eat at each feeding?

-- How long does a breastfeeding baby nurse at each feeding?
+- If breastfed, how long does your baby nurse at each feeding?

 - What else are you feeding your baby?

-- How frequent are your baby's bowel movements?
-What do they look like?
+- How often does your baby poop?
+What do the BMs look like?

 - How often does your baby pee?

-The doctor also may ask questions about your baby's health and development.
-All of these things together will help the doctor decide if your baby is growing at an appropriate rate.
-The doctor may recommend tests if he or she thinks there may be a problem that needs to be addressed.
+The doctor also may ask about your baby's health and development.
+These things together help the doctor decide if your baby is growing at a healthy rate.
+The doctor might recommend tests if there are signs of a problem.

-Premature babies may still be behind in size compared with their full-term peers, but they should also be growing steadily at their own rate.
+Premature babies may still be behind in size compared with full-term babies their age.
+But they should also be growing steadily at their own rate.